tarwn/lessthandot-hugo/blogs/content/posts/2009-04-17-sql-friday-the-best-sql-server-links-of-19.md

 Gail writes: “I was listening to a podcast on nHibernate this morning.
 Most of it was very good, but there was one section that absolutly made me see red.

 The guest on the show was asked how the DBAs felt about the use of nHibernate for a new app on an existing (old) database.
-The reply essentially was &#8216;We haven't told them and we’re not going to tell them.'”
+The reply essentially was 'We haven't told them and we’re not going to tell them.'”